JustinM16/TopDownGameJavaScript/README.md

 # TopDownGameJavaScript
 # CLICK TO PLAY: https://justinm16.github.io/TopDownGameJavaScript/

-- All in game sound effects are not owned by me and are purly used as a demonstration of how a game like this would sound.
+- All in game sound effects are not owned by me and are purely used as a demonstration of how a game like this would sound.

 ---------------------------------------------------------------------------------------------